CANTON A Clarkson University student was sentenced in St. Lawrence County Court Monday to weekends in jail for the sale of LSD to classmates.

 Kane W. Henderson, 23, of West Linn, Ore., was sentenced to five years of probation and was ordered to serve 60 days worth of weekends in jail for his Oct.
 21 guilty plea to fifth-degree criminal sale of a controlled substance.

 Mr. Henderson, who was a student at the university in Potsdam, sold the mind-altering drug to his classmates on Dec.
-1, 2012, and had been expelled after his arrest, officials said.
+1, 2012 and had been expelled from Clarkson after his arrest, officials said.

-Mr. Kane told County Judge Jerome J. Richards Monday that he had successfully reapplied to the school and he would begin classes Thursday.
+Mr. Henderson told St. Lawrence County Court Judge Jerome J. Richards that he had successfully reapplied to the school and he would begin classes on Jan.
+16.

-Judge Richards told Mr. Kane that he would begin his sentence from 4 p.m.
+Judge Richards told Mr. Henderson that he would begin his sentence from 4 p.m.
 Friday to 4 p.m.
-Sunday and would spend every weekend thereafter in jail until his time is served.
-Given the chance to address the court, Mr. Kane said he was appreciative of the opportunity to complete his time at the university and plans on using his experience to help others.
+Sunday and would spend every every weekend thereafter in jail until his time is served.
+Given the chance to address the court, Mr. Henderson said he was appreciative of the opportunity to complete his time at the university and planned on using his experience to help others.

-Ill be implementing an anti-drug program, Mr. Kane said.
+Ill be implementing an anti-drug program, Mr. Henderson said.
 Its a team of three students, myself included, all of which found themselves in the same situation.

-(Well) sit them down to explain to them the path they are headed down, Mr. Kane said.
+(Well) sit them down to explain to them the path they are headed down, Mr. Henderson said.
 I want people to know that there are choices.

 Ashley J. Neuroth, 26, of 58 Murdock St., Gouverneur, pleaded guilty to misdemeanor second-degree criminal contempt.

-Ms. Neuroth was released on her own recognizance on the charge; however, she was sent back to St. Lawrence County jail, Canton, where she is being held on a violation of probation charge out of Fowler Town Court.
+Mr. Neuroth was released on her own recognizance on the charge; however, she was sent back to St. Lawrence County jail where she is being held on a violation of probation charge out of Fowler Town Court.

 Sentencing was adjourned to April 14.

 Eric A. Graham, 30, of 112 Barker Road, Lot 4, Antwerp, was placed on one year of interim probation for his Nov.
-20 guilty plea to a felony aggravated driving while intoxicated charge under Leandras Law.
+20 guilty plea to a felony aggravated driving while intoxicated.